cabarius/ToyBox/ToyBox/ReadMe.md

 * **Quest Resolution**: this allows you to view your active quests and advance them as needed to work around bugs or skip quests you don't want to do.
 Be warned this may break your game progression if used carelessly.

 ### Ver 1.4.21
+* (***ArcaneTrixter***) Added option to "Enable Loading with Blueprint Errors" to enable loading modded saves and stripping added BPs back out of saves.
+This comes with many warnings, but could be a better alternative than restarting a game.
 * (***ArcaneTrixter***) Fixes for RemoveBuffs to not remove things it shouldn't
 ### Ver 1.4.20
 * (***AeonBlack***) Fix Multiclass/Gestalt on DLC Player/Mercenary Respec.
 (Note: Still broken on Mercenary Recruit, Workaround: Hire and then Respec through Party Editor.)